Communication Plan Template Free Download

 A Communication Management Plan is a key document that identifies the communication requirements of the project’s stakeholders and defines and plans how communication about and on the project should occur to meet these requirements.
 This project management communication plan template is developed by the Project Manager during the project's planning phase.
 It can be an entity on its own or be part of the wider Project Management Plan.
 It can adopt different formats but is usually created as a document or a spreadsheet.
 Like any other management documents, it should be validated by key stakeholders, such as the Sponsor.

-The Benefits of having a Communication Management Plan include:
+The Benefits of Having a Communication Management Plan Include:

 • Sets the right expectations – Everyone knows what is expected of them.